NicholsSchool/2024-Gobo-Corning/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

         NOTES:
 Find offsets of the arm, store in ArmConstants.
-Put in as Arm parameter Close TensorFlowVision before initializing April Tag Vision.
+Put in as Arm parameter

         CODE CHANGES:

     //FOR THIS COMPETITION
-Add more arm height selections                                  [TODO] Remove field oriented d-pad for operator                        [TODO] Add autos                                                       [TODO]
+find right plane launching height                               [TODO] Remove field oriented d-pad for operator                        [TODO] add nudge                                                       [TODO] Add autos and one for judging room                              [TODO]

     //FOR NEXT COMPETITION
+Add more arm height selections                                  [TODO]

 Fix odometry, completely non-functional                         [TODO]

 Add Potentiometer Switch for choosing l/r column in auto        [TODO]